Marin Pine Mountain 2 Review

 The 2.6-inch tires fared better on the climb than they did on the descent.
 We did have to somewhat over-inflate them to stiffen the sidewalls, but they hooked up well on the climbs.
 Damp, loose, hardpack, they delivered a decent amount of grip and rolled reasonably well.
 The Shimano SLX 12-speed drivetrain is a tremendous specification at this price.
 It shifted well under load and delivered a huge gear range.
 This will no doubt come in handy if you are grinding this bike uphill loaded with bikepacking gear.

-At $2,099, it is easy to call the Pine Mountain 2 a strong value.
+At $2,499, we feel the Pine Mountain 2 is a strong value.
 This bicycle performs very well within its intended application.
 It is an adventure/bikepacking bike that also works pretty well as a trail bike and could even double as a commuter.
 The build kit is largely impressive, and the bike has a built-to-last feel to it.

 Marin knocked it out of the park with the all-new Pine Mountain 2.
 This bike is tremendously versatile, and it delivers a strong value.
 This is true bikepacking and adventure rig that also delivers rock-solid trail-riding performance.
 It is a perfect option for the rider who lives for adventure riding but also wants to go out on an after-work trail ride here and there.
 Marin paid attention to the details and delivered an easy-riding and intuitive bike that a lot of people can enjoy.

 Marin makes two versions of the Pine Mountain , including the 2 reviewed here, which is the higher-end build.The Pine Mountain 1 retails for $1,579 and comes with a Series 2 Chromoly frame with the same geometry.
 It comes with a 120mm RockShox Recon RL fork, an 11-speed Shimano Deore drivetrain, Shimano Mt420/400 brakes, and a rigid alloy seatpost.